line/planet-kit-demoapp-windows/README.md

  - Click **Start** menu on your taskbar.
  - Click **All apps** at the top right of the **Start** menu.
  - Locate "LINE Planet Call" in the list and click to launch it.

+## Limitations

+In LINE Planet Call, each call is limited to a maximum duration of five minutes.
+After five minutes, the call will automatically end with the disconnect reason `PLNK_DISCONNECT_REASON_MAX_CALL_TIME_EXCEEDED`.

 ## Issues and inquiries